Ramiah’s story: How patient care and medical innovation helped her overcome obstacles

 “But when she was born, she looked blue and wasn’t crying,” Leanne recalls.

-Doctors soon realized Ramiah’s situation was far more complicated, and she was transferred to Penn State Children’s Hospital.
+Doctors soon realized Ramiah’s situation was far more complicated, and she was transferred to Penn State Health Children’s Hospital.
 Shortly after her arrival, it became clear that Ramiah had an extremely rare developmental abnormality called tracheal agenesis: she didn’t have a trachea, or windpipe.

 Most children with this condition do not survive.
 To give Ramiah a fighting chance, she needed immediate surgery, and her medical team had to develop a way to essentially build a trachea.

-Using the expertise of multiple specialists at Penn State Children’s Hospital and other medical centers, including engineers and radiologists, a 3D printed device was surgically implanted as a scaffold to help Ramiah’s esophagus serve as a replacement for her missing trachea.
+Using the expertise of multiple specialists at Penn State Health Children’s Hospital and other medical centers, including engineers and radiologists, a 3D printed device was surgically implanted as a scaffold to help Ramiah’s esophagus serve as a replacement for her missing trachea.
 She also underwent surgery for a congenital heart defect.